 How to Go Gray from Colored Hair

-There are various ways to transition to your natural gray hair, and all of them have advantages and disadvantages.
+There are various ways to transition to gray hair from dyed hair, and all of them have advantages and disadvantages.

-I see many women in the Facebook Gray Hair support groups fretting about not “going gray the right way.”
+I see many women in the Facebook Gray Hair support groups fretting about “not going gray the right way.”

 But there is no wrong way to go gray.
 You have to do what works best for you: for your pocketbook, for your emotional well-being, and for your health.